Yuki23329626/lamp-docker-0/README.md

 ## Attach to container's bash

-get into your apache container
+Get into your apache container

 ```bash
 sh attach.sh
 ```

-if you want to exit the container, just type "exit" in bash
+If you want to exit the container, just type "exit" in bash

 ```bash
 exit